 THE WORM TURNS

-I am currently working on a short film with the working title The Worm Turns, it will be a 2-3 minute long stop motion film about a slug (not a worm so the idiom does not work perfectly unfortunately) attempting to steal some food from under the nose of a goblin.
+I am currently working on a short film with the working title The Worm Turns, it will be a 2-3 minute long stop motion film about a conflict between The Goblin and The Worm.

-This page is a blog that I will update as I go through the process of the making the film.
+This page is a blog that I will update as I go through the process of making the film

 If you’d like to get involved in any capacity, send me an email at : Boaz.osorio@gmail.com I’d love to work together!